-Genre and Literary Analysis
+3 Part Genre and Literary Analysis

-Using chapters 2, 3, the corresponding genre chapter, and the outline in Canvas that corresponds to the genre of the children's book you have been assigned, analyze the children's book through the structures those resources provide.
+Using chapters 2, 3, and the corresponding genre chapter and outline in Canvas that corresponds to the genre of the children's book you have been assigned, analyze the children's book through the structures those resources provide.
 Analyze and identify the distinguishing genre and quality characteristics of the text.
-Read a minimum of two sources for the author and two for the illustrator if the illustrator is not also the author, other than Wikipedia, to prepare a brief introduction of the author and/or illustrator.
+Prepare for your audience a brief introduction of your author and/or illustrator by reading a minimum of two sources for the author and two for the illustrator if the illustrator is not also the author.
+Use only scholarly and reliable sources for this assignment.
+Wikipedia is not an acceptable source for this assignment.

-Instructions for the handout are on the next page.
+Continued on the next page.